astronomer/astro-blog/posts/crash-course-remote-work-for-parents.md

 Speaking of ice cream, readily available snacks are a gift.
 Reinvent the snack drawer and let them bottomless pits know they can get whatever they want, when they want it.

-To meet the between-meal nurishment needs of my forever hungry kids, I dedicated a few spots in our kitchen to healthy snacks.
+To meet the between-meal nourishment needs of my forever hungry kids, I dedicated a few spots in our kitchen to healthy snacks.
 They know they don’t have to ask me to grab something from the dedicated snack options.

 Take it up a notch and dedicate one of your refrigerator drawers (or the bottom row) to juice boxes, cold snacks, and other goodies.